gloryofrobots/arza/README.md

 #### Loading order
 * prelude.lal.
 If prelude is absent execution will be terminated.
 All names declared in prelude would be visible in all other modules
 * stdlib modules used by runtime (derive.lal, bool.lal, num.lal, bit.lal, env.lal, string.lal, symbol.lal, vector.lal, list.lal, function.lal, fiber.lal, trait.lal, tuple.lal, map.lal, seq.lal, lazy.lal, datatype.lal)
 * running script (in our case program.lal).
-After loading this sript lalan searches for function named 'main' and executes it.
+After loading this sript arza searches for function named 'main' and executes it.
 Result of 'main' function would be result of program